Keep your kids entertained

 Entertain the Kids on a Cruise

 Exploring Mandurah isn’t half as fun unless you heard out on a boat cruise.
-Join a cruise with Mandurah Cruises and learn all about the marine environment as you tour the canals, estuary and wetlands.
+Join a cruise with Mandurah Cruises and learn all about the marine environment.

 Take the family on a fun-filled adventure.
-Meet Mandurah’s playful wild dolphins, watch a western rock lobster catch demonstration and see this iconic creature up close, spot pelicans, ospreys & swans on the wetlands, explore the city’s illustrious canals.
+Meet Mandurah’s playful wild dolphins, spot pelicans, ospreys & swans on the wetlands and explore the city’s illustrious canals and marina.
 Kids, help the Captain drive from the junior captain’s helm!
 And adults, help yourself to FREE coffee & tea.

 AHOY there, me hearties!
 What’s this?
 Pirates in Mandurah?
 Join ‘Pete Blackbeard’ and his buckos at Pirate Ship Mandurah for a fun day out on the water.
 It’s an open air vessel where kids can dress as pirates, steer the wheel, ring the bell and look through telescopes.
 It’s pirate role playing at its best.

-Make a splash in Mandurah’s magnificent new estuary pool.
+Or dip your toes in Mandurah’s magnificent new estuary pool on a sunny day, any time of the year.
 Named Kwillena (dolphin) Gabi (waters) by the traditional owners of Bindjareb Boodja, this natural waterway shares its habitat with local marine life.

 Mountain biking and cycling are a great and easy way to get out and explore with kids.
 Mandurah has good cycle paths around the city centre, marina and along the coast.
-You can enjoy the effortless experience of an e-bike with The Bike Kiosk, based at the Mandurah Visitor Centre.
+You can enjoy the effortless experience of an e-bike or e-scooter with The Bike Kiosk, located next to the Mandurah Visitor Centre.

 There are also family-friendly forest cycle trails throughout the region and don’t forget the Munda Biddi Trail, a world-class off-road cycling track, running through Dwellingup.